aimllifetime/udacity_carnd_term2_proportional_integral_derivative/README.md

 After handful of iteration, the final parameters is setllted at: [0.17 0.0016 2.1]

+A seperate PID is used to throttle the speed at 35MPH.

 The portion of video is here:

 [pid_drive video](./output/pid_drive.mov)